sbt/sbt/CONTRIBUTING.md

 ### Problems

 Next, describe the problems, or what *you think* is the problem.
-It might be "obvious" to you that it's a problem, but it could actually be an intentional behavior for some backward compatibility etc. For complication errors, include stack trace.
-More raw info the better.
+It might be "obvious" to you that it's a problem, but it could actually be an intentional behavior for some backward compatibility etc. For compilation errors, include the stack trace.
+The more raw info the better.

 ### Expectations